You are using an outdated browser. Please upgrade your browser to improve your experience.

 What can you do with a dietetics degree from UAA?

-internship to gain additional hands-on training and fulfill requirements to take the
+additional hands-on training and qualify you to take the national Registered Dietitian

-Registered dietitian nutritionists work in a variety of settings, including hospitals, nursing homes, clinics, cafeterias and state and local government agencies.
+Registered dietitian nutritionists work in a variety of settings, including hospitals, long-term care, clinics, schools, food service, and state and local government agencies.
 UAA dietetics alumni have built successful careers throughout Alaska and the U.S. with employers

 Dietetics bachelor’s degree program highlights